Advanced Finance

 • elections are not very frequent

-• regulation cannot regulate qualitative issues effectly (negative externalities are not priced!)
+• regulation cannot regulate qualitative issues effectively (negative externalities are not priced!)

 • Assumption 2: companies have no comparative advantage in serving society